Object whose values are action creator functions.

 fulfilled or rejected action.

-Also, the returned value contains an abort()
+Also, the returned value contains an abort() method

 that allows the asyncAction to be cancelled from the outside.

-Options object for createAsyncThunk
+Options object for createAsyncThunk.

-A type describing the payloadCreator
+A type describing the payloadCreator argument to createAsyncThunk.

-Might be useful for wrapping createAsyncThunk
+Might be useful for wrapping createAsyncThunk in custom abstractions.

-A type describing the return value of the payloadCreator
+A type describing the return value of the payloadCreator argument to createAsyncThunk.

-Might be useful for wrapping createAsyncThunk
+Might be useful for wrapping createAsyncThunk in custom abstractions.

 A case reducer is a reducer function for a specific action type.
 Case

-reducers can be composed to full reducers using createReducer()
+reducers can be composed to full reducers using createReducer().

-Derives the slice's actions
+Derives the slice's actions property from the reducers options

-A mapping from action types to case reducers for createReducer()
+A mapping from action types to case reducers for createReducer().

-A CaseReducer with a prepare
+A CaseReducer with a prepare method.

 Convert a readonly type into a mutable type, if possible

-A Redux store returned by configureStore()
+A Redux store returned by configureStore().
+Supports dispatching

 side-effectful thunks in addition to plain actions.